ScratchLang/ScratchLang/README.md

 pip install -r requirements.txt
 ```
 ## Other Linux Distros
 For any other distros, search it up.
-I'm not gonna list the commands for every distro.
+I'm not going to list the commands for every distro.

 Please write down any dependencies I missed.